 - Fluorocarbon: 400 – 500°F (204 – 260°C)

 - Silicone: 400 – 500°F (204 – 260°C)

 *Temperatures are general, values will vary with grade.
 Refer to specific specifications for actual product temperature ratings.

-For more information about gasket and pad materials such as solid silicone, silicone sponge, silicone foam, fluorosilicone sponge, Neoprene, EPDM, Nitrile, Poron urethane foams or other gasket materials, please contact Stockwell at (215) 335-3005 or visit our website at www.stockwell.com.
+For more information about gasket and pad materials such as solid silicone, silicone sponge, silicone foam, fluorosilicone sponge, neoprene, EPDM, nitrile, Poron urethane foams or other gasket materials, please call Stockwell Elastomerics at 215-335-3005 or complete a contact form for assistance.